lai-kevin/OrcaNet-Tuna/README.md

 ### Log In
 ### http://localhost:8080/login
 If a user has an existing wallet, the frontend will ask for the password and send ths password in JSON format to the handler.
-It will then unlock the wallet if the password is correct.
+It starts the btcwallet process and it will then unlock the wallet if the password is correct.

 ```
 {